devfoo-one/Scroll_pHAT_HD-onAcid/README.md

 ### OS

-I like to run my Raspberry Pi´s with [DietPi](https://dietpi.com/), a lightweight minimal distribution.
-For the Scroll pHAT, *i2c* needs to be enabled, so make sure it is by running `dietpi-config` and check *Advanced Options - I2c state* if it says "Enabled".
+I like to run my Raspberry Pi´s with [DietPi](https://dietpi.com/), a lightweight, minimal distribution.
+For the Scroll pHAT, *i2c* needs to be enabled, so make sure it is by running `dietpi-config` and check *Advanced Options - I2c state* if it says "Enabled."

-It is recommended to perform the following steps as user `dietpi` (not `root`).
+It is recommended to perform the following steps as the user `dietpi` (not `root`).

 ### Libraries